TheXardas/nestjs-upload/README.md

 ```
 After a little while, application with run on http://localhost:8080

+Swagger can be used here: http://localhost:8080/api But **beware**!
+In chrome you should allow file upload on uknown sites, or it won't work.

-You can import files in **postman** folder (not the folder though) from project root into your Postman app, to test it out.
+You can also import files in **postman** folder (not the folder though) from project root into your Postman app, to test it out.

 To authorize, use **/auth/login** endpoint.
-You can use following body:
+You can use following body (user is already created):
 ```json
 {"login":"admin","password":"admin"}
 ```